Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Step 1: Start With the Base

-The base is cut from a piece of 1/2" plywood.
+The base is cut from a piece of ½" plywood.
 Using the template, I traced the whale pattern onto the plywood and then cut out the shape.
-After sanding the edges smooth, I painted both side of the base with black spray paint, making sure to cover the edges completely.
+After sanding the edges smooth, I painted both sides of the base with black spray paint, making sure to cover the edges completely.

 Step 2: Sort the Sticks

 With these key pieces identified, I was ready to attach the driftwood to the base.
 I started by tacking the angled top section of the tail.
 After double-checking the fit, I dabbed a little glue on the backside of the twig.
-Using a 18-gauge pnuematic nailer, I tacked the piece in place with two 3/4" long brads.
+Using an 18-gauge pneumatic nailer, I tacked the piece in place with two ¾" long brads.
 Wipe away any excess glue with a damp paper towel.